javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/classification.md

 The file layer answers a different question than the element layer: not *which element does this file belong to?* but *what kind of file is this, on its own?* You declare file categories in the `boundaries/files` setting.
 A file descriptor assigns a `category` to every file matching its `pattern`.

 This layer is for cross-cutting file kinds — tests, styles, stories — that appear inside many different elements.
 Categories accumulate, so one file can carry several at once.
-Like element descriptors, file descriptors can also `capture` named path fragments for use in rules, exposed at runtime as `file.captured`.
+Like element descriptors, file descriptors can also `capture` named path fragments for use in rule policies, exposed at runtime as `file.captured`.

 ```js
 "boundaries/files": [